-Alumni, Donors & Supporters Policy
+Alumni, Donors and Supporters Policy

 Here at Goodenough College we are committed to protecting your personal information and being transparent about what information we hold, whether you are a Member, Alumni, fellow or donor.
 Goodenough College is a global community bringing together its past and present Members and supporters to further its aims and strengthen the lifelong community spirit all over the world.